 See Note 3.
-Weichai Transactions for information regarding the Amended First Shareholder's Loan Agreement, the Amended Second Shareholder's Loan Agreement, the Third Shareholder's Loan Agreement and the Collaboration Agreement with Weichai.
+Weichai Transactions for information regarding the Amended First Shareholder's Loan Agreement, the Amended Second Shareholder's Loan Agreement, the Third Shareholder's Loan Agreement and the Collaboration Agreement with Weichai, and an international distribution and sales agreement with Baudouin.